imagekit-developer/imagekit-nodejs/README.md

 const client = new ImageKit({
-  privateKey: process.env['IMAGEKIT_PRIVATE_KEY'], // This is the default and can be omitted
+  privateKey: process.env['IMAGEKIT_PRIVATE_KEY'], // This is the default and can be omitted });
-  password: process.env['OPTIONAL_IMAGEKIT_IGNORES_THIS'], // This is the default and can be omitted });

 const response = await client.files.upload({